Quicklist: Outdoor Grills

 Here is a list of the different grill types used for barbecuing:

 A charcoal grill is the first thing that comes to mind when you consider barbecue grills.
 It’s the most traditional type that involves the use of charcoal briquettes and a starter, such as lighter fluid.

 The main obsession with charcoal grills revolves around the traditional smoky flavor that takes the food aroma to the next level.
 They’re characterized by their high-heat cooking style and can be turned into old school makeshift smokers.

 What’s challenging about charcoal grills is the extensive fuel consumption.
 When engaged in long haul cookouts, you might get annoyed at how quickly you run out of charcoal.

 As a rule of thumb, you should always have extra charcoal kept in reserve.
 However, over time, you’ll figure out grilling techniques that will enable you to grill efficiently and cut down on fuel consumption.

 Source: The spruce eats

-Multiple variants have developed within the charcoal grill classification:
+Multiple types fall within the charcoal grill classification: